How to obtain free car tax (Vehicle Excise Duty) in a disabled class

 - The vehicle doesn’t have to belong to the person.

 - The vehicle's registered keeper should claim the exemption.

 - You – the person with the illness or disability, or

 - Someone else who uses their vehicle only for your needs

 The Entitlement Certificate

-You need to obtain an entitlement certificate form in order to apply for the exemption, this should be sent through automatically.
+You need to obtain a certificate of entitlement to DLA (or PIP) in order to apply for the exemption, this should be sent through automatically.
 If you don’t have one you can request one by calling:

 Disability benefits helpline